rohan-v8rma/Tech-Tips/APIs/README.md

 It's clear to see that the data is structured in a way that makes it easy to understand and navigate.
 The keys are meaningful, the data is not overly nested, and there's a single root element.

+## Meaning of `application/json` in the context of APIs (MIME types)

+`application/json` is a media type, also known as a MIME type, used to specify the format of data being sent in an API request or response.
+The `application/json` media type indicates that the data is formatted as a JSON object.

+> ***Note***: Read more about ***MIME types*** under the Swagger 2 spec documentation [here](https://swagger.io/docs/specification/2-0/mime-types/).

+There are alternative media types that can be used in APIs, depending on the specific needs of the API and the data being exchanged.
+Some of the most common alternatives include:

+- `application/xml`: Indicates that the data is formatted as an XML document.
+- `application/x-www-form-urlencoded`: Indicates that the data is formatted as a series of key-value pairs, typically used in HTML forms.
+- `text/plain`: Indicates that the data is plain text, with no specific formatting.

+It's worth noting that while different media types can be used in APIs, `application/json` is a very common choice due to its simplicity, support for a wide range of data types, and widespread support in programming languages and tooling.

+---

 # `cURL` command explained